bibikhadiza/animoto_code_challenge/README.md

 		c.
 AWS
 4. Write integration tests using Capybara
 5. Refactor in React.js with Redux
 6. I had given myself a time limit to complete this assignment and was not able to complete #3 on the Animoto Word Count Validator 	Readme Guidline.
-For future considerations, I would complete #3 on the guideline.
+For future considerations, I would complete #3 on the guideline